Commonwealth of Massachusetts Executive Office of Labor and

 ESTIMATES FOR LOCAL LABOR MARKETS IN THE

-BOSTON MA - May 21, 2013 --- The Executive Office of Labor and Workforce Development today reported that, according to the Bureau of Labor Statistics, the seasonally unadjusted unemployment rates for April were down in all areas, with the exception of Amherst.
-Over the year, the rates were down in seven areas; up in fourteen areas; and unchanged in one area.
+BOSTON MA - November 26, 2013 --- The Executive Office of Labor and Workforce Development (EOLWD) today reported that, according to the Bureau of Labor Statistics, the seasonally unadjusted unemployment rates for October were down in thirteen areas, up in seven areas, and unchanged in two areas.

-Over the year, ten of the twelve areas added jobs with the largest percentage gains in the Barnstable, Haverhill-North Andover-Amesbury and Peabody areas.
+In October, over the month job gains occurred in ten of the twelve areas for which estimates are published; the remaining two areas lost jobs.
+The largest job gains were in the Boston-Cambridge-Quincy, Worcester, and Peabody areas.
+Over the year, ten of the twelve areas added jobs with the largest percentage gains in the Boston-Cambridge-Quincy, Barnstable, Haverhill-North Andover-Amesbury, and Peabody areas.

 The labor force, unemployment rates and jobs estimates for Massachusetts, and for every other state, are based on several different statistical methodologies specified by the U.S. Department of Labor's Bureau of Labor Statistics.